Blended text (Anne Carson’s Sigh Symphony in italics throughout)

 John Cage said about silence: “…the situation one is clearly in is not objective (sound-silence), but rather subjective (sounds only), those intended and those others (so-called silence) not intended.”2

-I would like you to indulge me to consider formlessness through Cage’s lens of sighlence: “…the situation one is clearly in is not objective (form- formlessness), but rather subjective (forms only), those intended and those others (so-called formlessnesses) that are not intended.’
+To consider formlessness through Cage’s lens of sighlence: “…the situation one is clearly in is not objective (form- formlessness), but rather subjective (forms only), those intended and those others (so-called formlessnesses) that are not intended.’

 Do you wake amid a sigh.
 Radio sighs AM, FM.